 - Using plastic envelopes is really handy because they can house some of the little gizmo’s that often come with electronic and electrical items.
 It is important to make sure these are clearly labelled.

-- Next decide where your manuals will be housed, this will depend on the layout of your home and what you have available -in drawers (shallow drawer or suspension folders in a filing cabinet), a shelf (suspension folders in a filing crate or magazine holders are good for shelves) and don’t forget to label label label!
+- Next decide where your manuals will be housed, this will depend on the layout of your home, your preferences and what you have available, for example:

 Create new habits